Jordan

 Accomodation : Feynan Ecolodge

-Day 5 - Into the heart of Petra, the Rose-Red City
+Day 5 - Petra, the Rose-Red City

 Meals included : Breakfast, Lunch, Dinner